laurieroy/alpha-blog/README.md

 - Signup as your own user
 - Login as test@example.com testpassword

+Lurkers can view a list of all articles, article categories or bloggers.

+Logged-in users may create articles.
+They can also edit or delete their own articles.

+Admin creates the category tags, and can edit and delete other's articles.

+Admin can also delete a blogger's profile, which deletes all asociated articles.

+The user's profile uses gravatar to link to a photo associated with their blog.
+If no photo is available, a default logo is shown.

 This blog was written in Rails 6.1.0 for a Ruby on Rails Course by Mashrur Hossein, December 2020.

-Development database: SQLite3

-Production db: Postgres (Heroku)
+Development database: SQLite3 | Production db: Postgres (Heroku)

+STEPS IN TUTORIAL:

 * Build Back-end: Article CRUD actions
 * Build Front-end: